 Choose Your Engine Type:

 Think about what type of engine you need for your pump; electrical, petrol or diesel powered.
 Most electric water transfer pumps are used for indoor smaller requirements They are typically designed for the DIY user for smaller domestic tasks, are often less powerful and require less maintenance than petrol/diesel pumps.

 The majority of the pumps used on large properties, in farming, construction and mining and by professional contractors are powered by petrol or diesel.
 Diesel engines are more fuel efficient, will usually perform for longer and are considered a safer fuel option than Petrol.
 However, petrol options are cheaper and there is often a greater range of petrol models to choose from.

 If you go with a petrol or diesel engine, then the reliability and power of your water transfer pump will come down to the engine.
 Look at the type of engine.
 Is it reliable in tough conditions?
 Will it be easy to start?
 Does it have enough power to see the job through?
-Its best to opt for a quality engine brand such as Honda, Yamaha or Subaru.
+Its best to opt for a quality engine brand such as Honda, Yanmar, Robin or Koshin.

 Where will you be using your water transfer pump?
 Pumps built for commercial use generally come designed with special features for use around a jobsite.
 Alternatively, these can be added on spec.
 Here are a few things to look for: